MeghaSharma21/CPP_Competitive_Programming_Atom_Snippets/README.md

-# CPP_Competitive_Programming_Atom_Snippets
+# CPP: Competitive_Programming Atom Snippets
 A collection of code snippets for competitive programmers, written in C++ for atom editor.
+---

-Many times this happens in competitive programming competitions that you&#39;ve figured out an algorithm for the solution of the problem, which happens to be a standard algorithm.
-How helpful would it be to have snippets for commonly used concepts/algorithms in competitive programming in that situation, to provide you an edge over fellow competitors as using snippets will improve your accuracy, speed and hence rank!
+Many a times it happens in competitive programming competitions that you&#39;ve figured out an algorithm for the solution of the problem, which happens to be a standard algorithm.
+How helpful would it be to have snippets for the commonly used concepts/algorithms in that situation, to provide you an edge over the fellow competitors.
+Using snippets will improve your accuracy, speed and hence rank!

 This repository provides extension for atom-text editor which enables atom users to use c++ coding snippets of algorithms while doing competitive programming.